okeshawarz/prospectus/draft5.md

 # Introduction: Centering Space in Political Economy

-This dissertation proposal describes three dissertation essays that focus on urban growth, distribution, rents, and housing policy in the United States.
+This dissertation proposal describes three essays that focus on urban growth, distribution, rents, and housing policy in the United States.
 The overall motivation of this dissertation, in the broadest terms, is to understand how markets for land and housing (and their associated rents) under capitalist urbanism affect economic outcomes for those living and working in cities.
-Over the course of interrogating this question, this dissertation will touch upon questions of income and wealth inequality, agglomeration economies, growth theory, and housing policy.
+Over the course of evaluating this question, this dissertation will touch upon questions of income and wealth inequality, agglomeration economies, growth theory, and housing policy.

 The discipline of Economics has, at long last, been going through something of its own "spatial turn" in recent years.
 Looking at growth and welfare across different states, regions, cities, and even zip codes, recent research has found striking amounts of heterogeneity and divergence with respect to economic outcomes.
+It has become clear that questions of space and geography have are becoming more and more central to the basic questions of economics.
 Research like @ganong2017 has looked at the causes of income divergence between metropolitan regions in the United States. @chetty2014 looks at the variance in inter-generational economic mobility between commuting zones.
 The "New Economic Geography" literature begun by Paul Krugman^["New" in the sense of new to economics-- Paul Krugman regularly presented his work on NEG at geography conferences, garnering a markedly lukewarm reception.]

 I say that this is a recent turn because questions of space and place have